 - High season (from April 1 to October 14) opens from 8:30 AM to 8 PM.

 If you want to know more about the opening hours of the Alhambra and especially of such emblematic places inside the monument as the Nasrid Palaces or the Generalife, then I recommend you to read the article Timetables of the Alhambra in Granada where I explain everything in detail.

 What is the best time to visit the Alhambra in Granada?

-In the afternoon, around 3 or 4 PM the number of visitors decreases somewhat so it is also a good time to visit.
-In addition, you will have the opportunity to enjoy the sunset while strolling within its walls, watching how the Alhambra is tinged with the reddish color of the sunset light.
+In the afternoon, around 3 or 4 PM the number of visitors decreases somewhat so it is also a good time to make the visit.
+In addition, you will have the opportunity to enjoy the sunset while walking within its walls, watching how the Alhambra is tinged with the reddish color of the sunset light.

 However, if you want to focus on seeing the Nasrid Palaces or the Generalife and its gardens, the night visits to the Alhambra(in summer at 10 PM and in winter at 8 PM) are very charming and are a highly recommended option if you want to enjoy the monument in an original and intimate way.
 Contemplate it in the stillness of the night and the moonlight is a magical and enigmatic experience that you will love.